Vyral/jeff-riber/_posts/2021-07-08-buyer-tips-for-this-market.md

 Ideally, sellers want their highest-priced offer to be a cash offer.
 However, only 25% of transactions in our MLS over the past year have been cash deals.&nbsp;

 If you're a buyer that's getting financing, how can you make your offer more attractive to a seller?
 You could waive your appraisal contingency or even add verbiage to the agreement that shows your willingness to cover an appraisal gap.
+This will reassure the seller that you are doing what you can to offer as few headaches as possible.

 {% include pullquote.html %}